DeepakArora76/nativescript-dna-deviceinfo/README.md

 Besides other helpful information returned from the API, it can be used to know whether the device has a fast internet connection or not.

-- Note for Android users:
+- Notes for Android users:
   * If the **targetSdkVersion is 17**, a device with dual sim, the API returns an "active" carrier.
 Permission ACCESS_COARSE_LOCATION is needed.
   * If the **targetSdkVersion is >= 22**, a device with dual sim, the API returns both the carriers.
 Permission READ_PHONE_STATE is needed.
 To know more about the request permissions process, please visit the link [Request App Permissions](https://developer.android.com/training/permissions/requesting).